-Before his DOJ appointment, Brian was a partner at a prominent Washington, D.C. law firm.
-Notable cases as lead counsel included representing Ireland’s largest software company in a bet-the-company lawsuit filed by its largest competitor, defending a well-known Dutch GPS company’s crown jewel mapping and routing products against a $60 million willful infringement claim, and representing a leading pharmaceutical company in an eight-patent dispute related to the synthesis of anti-retroviral drugs.
-Brian also served for nearly five years as outside IP counsel to a major manufacturing trade association.
+Brian was previously a litigation partner at a prominent Washington, D.C. law firm.
+Notable cases as lead trial counsel included representing Ireland’s largest software company in a bet-the-company suit filed by its largest competitor, defending a well-known Dutch GPS company’s crown jewel mapping and routing products against a nine-figure willful infringement claim and representing a leading pharmaceutical company in an eight-patent dispute related to the synthesis of anti-retroviral drugs.
+Brian also served as outside IP counsel to a major trade association.

 Brian began his legal career clerking for Judge Leonard Davis on the United States District Court for the Eastern District of Texas.
 He is a Fellow of the Leadership Council on Legal Diversity (LCLD) and a two-time recipient of the Federal Circuit Bar Association’s Pro Bono Advocacy Award, and served as volunteer federal public defender in the Eastern District of Virginia.

 - White-Collar Criminal Defense, Corporate Investigations, and Regulatory Compliance

 Securing a preliminary injunction in an Administrative Procedure Act (APA) lawsuit in the Eastern District of Virginia requiring the USPTO to reinstate an artificial intelligence startup’s domestic and international patent applications that the Patent Office arbitrarily and capriciously deemed terminated.

 Representing Ocean Casino Resort in connection with various competition/antitrust issues related to the Caesars/William Hill merger, including modifications to agreements related to retail and online sports wagering operations.